Key Relationships

 12 = 2² × 3; 18 = 2 × 3².
 Common factors: 2¹ × 3¹.
 HCF = 6.
 LCM = 2² × 3² = 36.
 Verify: 6 × 36 = 216 = 12 × 18 ✓

-LCM is used in problems involving: bells ringing at intervals, pipes filling tanks together, runners meeting again at the start, and finding the smallest number divisible by given numbers.
-HCF is used in dividing into equal groups, tiling problems, and rope-cutting problems.
+LCM is used in: bells ringing at intervals, pipes filling tanks together, runners meeting again at start, and finding the smallest number divisible by given values.
+HCF is used in: dividing into equal groups, tiling floors, and rope-cutting problems.
+Memorise this distinction — exam questions are designed to test whether you pick HCF or LCM.